joncrlsn/declarations/DESIGN.md

     - `Gal 4:7,8` - single reference with multiple verses
     - `1 John 5:14-15` - single reference with multiple verses
     - `Gal 4:7,8; 1 John 5:14-15` - multiple references separated by semicolon
-    - `Psalms 18:23 & 33:11` - multiple references separated by ampersand
     - `1 Peter 2:9, Eph 2:6` - multiple references separated by comma
-    - `2 Cor 5:7 and Heb 11:1` - multiple references separated by "and"
   - Person reference examples:
     - `Smith Wigglesworth` - name of a person
     - `Joe J. Smith` - name of a person